 Ease into foreign markets

-You’ve found a new foreign customer and signed a single contract.
+You’ve found a new international customer and signed a single contract.
 It’s a big step, but it doesn’t have to be a daunting one.
 CFI is a credit insurance solution that lets you get your feet wet in foreign markets, without feeling like you’re struggling to stay afloat.

 Protect a single contract with multi-faceted coverage